watermint/toolbox/docs/commands/dropbox-file-tag-list.md

 List tags of the path

+Display all tags associated with a specific file or folder in Dropbox.
+This command helps you see what tags have been applied to organize and categorize your content.
+The output shows each tag along with the file path.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: